Coleoptera

 What are Grass Grubs?

-Grass Grubs are the larval stage of a native scarab beetle, which chew at the roots of plants and lawns.
+Grass grubs are the larval stage of a native scarab beetle, which chew at the roots of plants and lawns.
 Grass grubs feed on plant roots in large numbers; they can cause severe damage to lawns, gardens and potted plants.
+The nocturnal adult beetles are notorious for chewing holes in the leaves of fruit trees and vegetables, along with scarring fruit.

-During late spring and summer, adult beetles fly in swarms at twilight, feeding and laying eggs.
-The beetles are notorious for chewing holes in the leaves of fruit trees and vegetables, along with scarring fruit.
-Adult beetles are attracted to light, so it’s quite common during October / November to see them buzzing around street lighting.
-If your outdoor lighting is close to your lawn area, consider turning it off during spring, or avoid using it for extended periods to reduce the attractiveness to beetles.
+During late spring and summer, on warm, calm evenings the adult beetles fly in swarms, feeding and laying eggs in soil (in lawns, gardens and even in potted plants).
+Adult beetles are attracted to light, so it’s quite common between October and January to see them buzzing around street lighting.
+If your outdoor lighting is close to your lawn area, try to avoid using it for extended periods through spring and summer, to reduce the number of beetles that are attracted towards your grass.
+During the day the beetles will burrow into the soil, emerging again at dusk.

 Symptoms